 Overuse or misuse of drugs and ingestion of poison like cyanide also damages the liver and leads to Hepatitis.

 In autoimmune diseases, the body recognizes its cells as foreign bodies and manufactures antibodies to work against them.
 It causes damage and inflammation of the hepatic lobules.
 The incidence of autoimmune diseases is three times more common for women than men.

 Types of Hepatitis

 Hepatitis can be of two types; acute (lasting for six months or less) and chronic (lasting for a year or more).
-Hepatitis is a viral disease and five different viruses have been identified as a causative agent of the disease.
+Hepatitis is a viral disease and five different viruses have been identified as a causative agents of the disease.

 Common Symptoms of Hepatitis

-Symptoms of Hepatitis appear only when the hepatic tissues are functionally impaired in case of chronic Hepatitis.
+Symptoms of Hepatitis appear only when the hepatic tissues are functionally impaired in the case of chronic Hepatitis.
 In acute Hepatitis, the onset of symptoms is usually quick.